ewanxdd/Radio-Bot-Legacy/README.md

 All code in this repo is old discord.py and will not work with the new version of discord.py.
+I personally don't even know what version discord.py even is at this moment in time let alone what has changed.
+You will need to adapt any of the code you wish to use to the new version of discord.py, you may find one or two pieces may not need changing.

+## Copyright & Fair Use

+I've released this code on the grounds that you are able to learn and understand how audio streams can be brought into Discord bots.
+By all means feel free to use the code and alter it although don't attempt to create a clone of Radio Bot.
+I'm not saying don't add radio into your bot, I'm just saying make sure you remove anything named Radio Bot and don't start a cloned "Radio Bot".